skittlemittle/arduino_projects/README.md

 GND          |     Cathode(ground)

 ## LED waves:
-Turns on and off LED's in a sequence making a wave.
+Turns on and off LED's in a sequence, making a wave.

 **Parts:**